Affordable Commercial & Individual Health Insurance Quotes – Located in the Pflugerville, Georgetown, and Round Rock Areas

 In the United States, health coverage can be purchased from a variety of private companies or, depending upon your, be provided via public or government means.
 Examples of public coverage include both the Medicare program and the Veterans Health Administration program.

 For the consumer, there is a variety of health plans available in the marketplace.
 It is critical to understand the differences of each and which plan best suits your needs.
 Like any financial investment, the more you know the better choice you make.
-Most health care insurance plans are managed care plans.
+Most health care insurance (not to be confused with long term care insurance) plans are managed care plans.
 These plans contract a network of health care providers and medical facilities to provide services at a low cost.
 Lower cost plans are typically more restrictive on doctor and facility choice while plans that are more flexible will cost more.

 Indemnity plans allow the insured to choose their doctor and services at well.
 After services, the doctor or facility submits a claim for reimbursement to the health insurance company.
 The amount of the reimbursement will be dictated by the benefit summaries outlined in the insurance plan.
 Most indemnity plans pay for 80% of services with the remaining 20% being the responsibility of the insured.
 Other restrictions and rules will apply.
 Indemnity plans may fit your needs, but be certain to understand all the fine print in the benefits summary so you will not be presented with unexpected costs.